cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/GettingStarted.md

 slug: /getting-started
 ---

-There are two different ways to get started with Cloud Carbon Footprint:
+There are three different ways to get started with Cloud Carbon Footprint:

 - Create a standalone app using the command line interface
 - Clone the Cloud Carbon Footprint repository
+- Run Cloud Carbon Footprint in an ephemeral workspace with a hosted development environment provider

 For the best way of staying up to date with the project, you can create a standalone app for simple customization according to your needs.
 This method uses the @cloud-carbon-footprint packages as npm dependencies, making for a more lightweight standalone app.

 Forking and cloning the repository is the best way to contribute to the project.
 Cloning the project will include all of the @cloud-carbon-footprint packages for local development and configuration.
 This path offers the option to create Pull Requests and to stay up to date with the latest changes.

+If you want to run project in a disposable development environment to see how Cloud Carbon Footprint works, and make changes, you can spin up an environment with Gitpod, a hosted service.
+This will be running a development environment on _their_ infrastructure - bear this in mind when testing it out with any cloud provider credentials.

 ### Prerequisites